 Vertebrobasilar insufficiency.
 The vertebrobasilar artery may be compromised by neck rotation.
 If this is the cause of positional vertigo, symptoms should gradually build after a lag of five to 15 seconds necessary to produce ischemia.
 This is also uncommon, but requires investigation of the posterior circulation when it does occur.

 Precipitation of attacks of vertigo by loud noises suggests Meniere syndrome or perilymph fistula.
 Meniere syndrome is associated with increased pressure in the endolymph of the inner ear.
-The high pressure is believed to result from diminish resorption of the fluid.
-Wither the high pressure, there may be small ruptures in the membranes containing the endolymph, causing sudden mixing of the endolymph and perilymph ( which are fluids of very different composition).
-This produces a sudden change in pressure and in electrical charge.
+The high pressure is believed to result from diminished resorption of the fluid.
+With the high pressure, there may be small ruptures in the membranes containing the endolymph, causing sudden mixing of the endolymph and perilymph ( which are fluids of very different composition).
+This produces a sudden change in pressure and in electrical charge across the membranes of the inner ear.
 Attacks can last 30 minutes to several hours, until equilibrium is reestablished.
 Over months to years of attacks, there is cumulative damage to vestibular and cochlear hair cells.
 This results in decreased auditory acuity to low tones and a low-pitched tinnitus (often a humming or buzzing).
 Perilymph fistula, results from a small leak between the inner ear and the air-filled middle ear.
 This leak may be provoked by a minute disruption in the wall of the inner ear or round window due to trauma (or barotrauma).
 This permits escape of perilymph particularly at times of high inner ear pressure.
 The sudden change in inner ear pressure due to leakage of this fluid may trigger episodes of vertigo as well as producing some chronic damage to hair cells.
 Changing pressure in the external ear (such as with insufflation through an otoscope) may also precipitate attacks in both of these conditions.
 This has been termed "Hennebert's sign."
 Although this has also been suggested as a “fistula test”, this is not specific for perilymph fistula.
 Precipitation of attacks by changes in pressure (airplanes, driving in mountains, Valsalva) is more characteristic of perilymph fistula.
 However, this is also not completely definitive.

 Head and neck trauma may precipitate vertigo in several ways.
 It may result in a perilymph fistula, or loosen otoliths (contributing to BPV).
 Whiplash injury to the neck can produce cervicogenic vertigo and head trauma can result in direct concussion of the inner ear hair cells.
 In the case of "labyrinthine concussion", gradual improvement is expected.